 - Be firm.
 Set clear rules and consequences for breaking them.

 - Respect your child’s ideas.
 Take time to listen.
 Share your values with your child.

-In addition, to asking about how to support their child at school, I always have questions about school safety.
-At Longfellow our priority is to ensure the safety of all our children.
+Besides asking about how to support their children at school, I always have questions from parents about school safety.
+At Longfellow our number one priority is to ensure the safety of all our children.
 The policies and procedures of how and what we do to keep our children safe at school are documented in our Longfellow School Safety Plan.
+With the support of LBUSD School Safety Office, the staff is well trained to handle emergency situations.
 Each month we hold a school evacuation drill.
 If you are on campus during the drill, you will need to participate.
-A variety of supplies are housed in our safety bin located on the playground against the fence on the Bixby Street side.
+A variety of supplies are housed in our safety bin located on the playground against the Bixby fence.
 On a daily basis all visitors on campus, including VIPs must sign in and wear a badge.
-This policy is strictly enforced between the hours of 8:00 a.m. and 2:15 p.m.
+This policy is strictly enforced between the hours of 8:00 a.m. and 2:10 p.m.

 With warm regards,